acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 │                                      │
 └──────────────────────────────────────┘
 ```
-*Figure 14: Visualization of the priority inversion problem showing how a medium-priority task can indirectly block a high-priority task.*
+*Figure 15: Visualization of the priority inversion problem showing how a medium-priority task can indirectly block a high-priority task.*

 **Solutions Implemented in PREEMPT_RT:**
 - Priority Inheritance Protocol: When a high-priority task waits for a resource held by a low-priority task, the low-priority task temporarily inherits the high priority
 - Mutexes with PI (Priority Inheritance) replace spinlocks
 - Makes lock acquisition time bounded and predictable

+> **Key Takeaway**: The PREEMPT_RT kernel patch transforms Linux into a real-time operating system by making nearly all kernel code preemptible, converting asynchronous interrupts into schedulable threads, and implementing priority inheritance to prevent priority inversion problems.
+These changes reduce latency from tens of milliseconds to hundreds of microseconds, making it suitable for real-time robotics applications.

+<a name="memory-management"></a>
-### 5. Memory Management Architecture for Determinism
+## 5.2 Memory Management Architecture for Determinism

+<a name="memory-hierarchy-determinism"></a>
-#### 5.1 Memory Hierarchy and Determinism Challenges
+### 5.2.1 Memory Hierarchy and Determinism Challenges

 Modern computer memory systems present several challenges to deterministic execution: